 The two results in the previous section show that if there are complete markets then there is no market failure.
 This is true whether contracts between banks and other intermediaries are complete or incomplete.
-Of course, welfare is usually higher with complete contracts than incomplete contracts but there is no market failure.
-With incomplete markets, it turns out there is indeed a market failure.
-This can take a number of different forms as we shall see.
-There can be financial fragility, contagion, and asset price bubbles.
+Of course, welfare is usually higher with complete contracts than incomplete contracts, but there is no market failure.
+With incomplete markets, however, it turns out there is indeed a market failure.
+This can take a number of different forms, as we shall see: financial fragility, contagion or asset price bubbles.
 The essential problem with incomplete markets is that liquidity provision is inefficient.
-The nature of risk management to ensure that the bank or intermediary has the correct amount of liquidity changes significantly from the case of complete markets.
-When markets are complete it is possible to use Arrow securities or equivalently a full set of derivatives or dynamic trading strategies to ensure liquidity is received when it is needed.
+The nature of risk management, to ensure that the bank or intermediary has the correct amount of liquidity, changes significantly in comparison to the case of complete markets.
+When markets are complete, it is possible to use Arrow securities or equivalently a full set of derivatives or dynamic trading strategies to ensure liquidity is received when it is needed.
 The price system ensures adequate liquidity is provided in every state and is priced properly state by state.
-To understand how this works it is helpful to conceptualize complete markets in terms of Arrow securities that are traded at the initial date and pay off in a particular state.
-In this case banks and other intermediaries buy liquidity in states where it is scarce by selling liquidity in states where it is plentiful for them.
-The complete markets allow risk sharing and insurance.
+To understand how this works, it is helpful to conceptualise complete markets in terms of Arrow securities that are traded at the initial date and pay off in a particular state.
+In this case, banks and other intermediaries buy liquidity in states where it is scarce by selling liquidity in states where it is plentiful for them.
+The complete markets allow risk-sharing and insurance.
 The financial system acts as a shock absorber.
-If risk is increased it is spread around efficiently by the complete markets.
+If risk is increased, it is spread around efficiently by the complete markets.

-In contrast when markets are incomplete, liquidity provision is achieved by selling assets in the market when the liquidity is required.
-Asset prices are determined by the available liquidity or in other words by the "cash in the market".
-It is necessary that people hold liquidity and stand ready to buy assets when they are sold.
+In contrast, when markets are incomplete, liquidity provision is achieved by selling assets in the market when the liquidity is required.
+Asset prices are determined by the available liquidity, that is, by the "cash in the market".
+It is necessary for people to hold liquidity and stand ready to buy assets when they are sold.
 These suppliers of liquidity are no longer compensated for the cost of providing liquidity state by state.
-Instead the cost must be made up on average across all states and this is where the problem lies.
+Instead, the cost must be made up on average across all states, and this is where the problem lies.

 The providers of liquidity have the alternative of investing in a productive long asset.
-There is an opportunity cost to holding liquidity since this has a lower return than the productive long asset.
-In order for people to be willing to supply liquidity they must be able to make a profit in some states.
-If nobody held liquidity then when banks and intermediaries sold assets to acquire liquidity their price would collapse to zero.
+There is an opportunity cost associated with holding liquidity since this has a lower return than the productive long asset.
+In order for people to be willing to supply liquidity, they must be able to make a profit in some states.
+If no one held liquidity, then when banks and intermediaries sold assets to acquire liquidity their price would collapse to zero.
 This would provide an incentive for people to hold liquidity since they can acquire assets cheaply.
-In equilibrium prices will be bid up to the level where the profit in these states where banks and intermediaries sell is sufficient to compensate the providers of liquidity for all the other states where they do not use the liquidity and simply bear the opportunity cost of holding it.
+In equilibrium, prices will be bid up to the level at which the profit in the states where banks and intermediaries sell is sufficient to compensate the providers of liquidity for not using liquidity - and simply bearing the opportunity cost of holding it -in other states.
 In other words, prices are low in the states where banks and intermediaries need liquidity.
-But this is exactly the wrong time from an efficiency point of view for there to be a transfer from the banks and intermediaries who need liquidity to the providers of liquidity.
-There is in effect negative insurance and suboptimal risk sharing.
+But this is exactly the wrong time from an efficiency point of view for there to be a transfer from banks and intermediaries that need liquidity to the providers of liquidity.
+There is, in effect, negative insurance and suboptimal risk-sharing.
 Allen and Carletti (2006, 2007) explain in detail how this pricing mechanism works.

-With incomplete markets the financial system thus acts as an amplifier.
-Large shocks can lead to more price volatility and this can cause significant problems in terms of bankruptcy and so forth.
+With incomplete markets, the financial system thus acts as an amplifier.
+Large shocks can lead to more price volatility, which can cause significant problems in terms of bankruptcy and so forth.